dvoulanas/automated-nctools/README.md

 # automated-nctools

+automated-nctools is a suite of automated MATLAB functions.
+The first on is the one below.

 1. function [ncdata,selpoints,distselind]=ncextract(filename,ctlpoints,DistClass,k)

 This function searches for the nearest k-neighbors to the control points, within XY or does